gsheee/Final-Project-1-Grace/DecisionsBooleanOperators.md

 ">=" greater than or equal to (a >= b)
 "<=" less than or equal to (a <= b)

-Each of the comparison operators retunrs a `Bool` value to indicate whether or not the statement is true:
+Each of the comparison operators returns a `Bool` value to indicate whether or not the statement is true:

 ```Swift
 2 == 2 // Returns true b/c 2 IS equal to 2